omgnetwork/optimism/packages/omgx/regenesis/README.md

 ## How do we make a Regenesis?

-> This part is for someone who understands the optimism infrasture.
+> This part is for someone who understands the optimism infrastructure.

 ### Step 0: make the L2 endpoint private